smithj11/Oystar-reloaded/README.md

 2. Install PostGresSQL: https://www.postgresql.org/download/

-3. Download this repo to desktop:
+3. Download this repo to desktop in the location of choice.

 ## How to Run ##
 ### Create Virtual Env ###